 Figures must have captions.

 Illustrations (tables, pictures and figures, such as photographs, drawings, graphs, etc.) shall be consecutively numbered with Arabic numerals in the order in which they are inserted in the text and shall not exceed five.

-The tables should be standardized according to recommendations of the Instituto Brasileiro de Geografia e Estatística (Brazilian Institute of Geography and Statistics – IBGE).
+The tables must be standardized according to recommendations of the Instituto Brasileiro de Geografia e Estatística (Brazilian Institute of Geography and Statistics – IBGE).
 Tabular presentation rules.
 3rd ed.
 Rio de Janeiro, 1993, available from http://biblioteca.ibge.gov.br/visualizacao/livros/liv23907.pdf http://biblioteca.ibge.gov.br/visualizacao/livros/liv23907.pdf